sozu-proxy/sozu/doc/debugging_strategies.md

 bug.
 The logs should contain the internal state of the sessions that were killed.
 Please copy those logs and open an issue to sozu.

-It usually comes with the `sozu.slab.count` increasing while the number of connections or active requests stays the same.
+It usually comes with the `sozu.slab.entries` increasing while the number of connections or active requests stays the same.
 The slab count will then drop when the zombie checker activates.

 ### Invalid session close